MrPrimate/ddb-importer/FAQ-2024-DND.md

 If you stay on the 3.x D&D System and 5.x DDB Importer you will not get 2024 content (mostly).

-As off now there is no filter to remove 2024 content during import in the 6.x version of the DDB Importer systme.
+As off now there is no filter to remove 2024 content during import in the 6.x version of DDB Importer.
 This may come at a later date.

 ## How do I install an older version of DDB Importer